tkdavis/meteorite-map/README.md

 ## Design

+Setting out, we'll be doing the following:

-To avoid spamming API calls to the NASA databases and abusing our access, we should keep a database of all meteorites local and make a request every day (possibly updated once an hour dependind)
+* To avoid spamming API calls to the NASA databases and abusing our access, we should keep a database of all meteorites local and make a request every day (possibly updated once an hour dependind).
+* EmberJS is the frontend framework of choice we'll be using to drive the interaction and display.
+	* According to their page, we'll need to change all controllers to components once components are routable.

-We'll be using Ruby on Rails as our web framework of choice, simply because Ember plays nice with it out of the box.
+* We'll be using Ruby on Rails as our web framework of choice, simply because Ember plays nice with it out of the box.

-SASS will be our preprocessor of choice and we'll be using SCSS files.
+* SASS will be our preprocessor of choice and we'll be using SCSS files.

 <a name="read" />
 ## Further Reading / Useful Links